Garage Door Cable Repair Experts

 Cable Replacement

 The homeowner’s garage door was stuck unevenly after one lift cable snapped.
-We replaced the damaged cable, reset the drum, checked the spring tension, and restored balanced door movement.
+We replaced the cable, reset the drum, checked spring tension, and restored balanced movement.

 Full operation restored.
 Door moving smoother and more evenly.